 Each entry in Foley and Coates beautifully illustrated book sums up the life of an icon nicely while ending with a modern-day reference, providing tips and tricks for girls to cope better in a world so far run by bullies and braindead dickwads.

-A must-read for every woman, and for lads who like to consider themselves just as feminist as their ardent sisters.
+A must-read for every woman, and for lads who like to consider themselves just as feminist as their ardent siblings.
 Antonino Tati

 ‘What Would Boudicca Do?’ by Elizabeth Foley and Beth Coates is published by Faber through Allen & Unwin, RRP $22.99, available in quality bookstores, physical and online.